LIVING Letter

 HANDS-ON HEALTH this month will feature Judy

-Livingstone's testimony of triumph over MS.
+Livingstone's testimony of triumph over MS. Due to

 bad weather last month, her talk was rescheduled